-- We will record any pecuniary or other business interest (including those related to people we are connected with) that we have in connection with the governing board's business in the Register of Business Interests, and if any such conflicted matter arises in a meeting we will offer to leave the meeting for the appropriate length of time. - We accept that the Register of Business Interests will be published on the school/trust's website. - We will also declare any conflict of loyalty at the start of any meeting should the situation arise. - We will act in the best interests of the school as a whole and not as a representative of any group, even if elected to the governing board.
+- We will record any pecuniary or other business interest (including those related to people we are connected with) that we have in connection with the governing board's business in the Register of Business Interests, and if any such conflicted matter arises in a meeting we will offer to leave the meeting for the appropriate length of time. - We accept that the Register of Business Interests will be published on the school website. - We will also declare any conflict of loyalty at the start of any meeting should the situation arise. - We will act in the best interests of the school as a whole and not as a representative of any group, even if elected to the governing board. - We will operate and make decisions in the best interests of pupils.

-Ceasing to be a governor/trustee/academy committee member
+Ceasing to be a governor

-We understand that the requirements relating to confidentiality will continue to apply after a governor/trustee/academy committee member leaves office
+• We understand that the requirements relating to confidentiality will continue to apply after a governor leaves office.